Pylons/pyramid/docs/narr/templates.rst

 :mod:`repoze.bfg` uses a different implementation of the :term:`ZPT` specification than Zope does: the :term:`Chameleon` :term:`chameleon.zpt` templating engine.
-This templating engine complies with the `Zope Page Template
+This templating engine complies largely with the `Zope Page Template
 <http://wiki.zope.org/ZPT/FrontPage>`_ template specification and is
 significantly faster.